rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ### [0.5.X.X Adjacent elements within a single area]

-**ALT note: this doesn't belong here any more -- maybe in the MARC21 appendix?**
+**ALT note: this doesn't belong here any more -- EH suggests Prescribed punctuation**

 <a name="0.5.XX">0.5.X.X</a> If adjacent elements are to be enclosed in square brackets, each is enclosed in its own pair of square brackets.